 Trinocular heads have a pair of inclined tubes for binocular viewing plus a third vertical tube that takes an NFK photo eyepiece.

-Three trinocular heads were made for the BH-2 microscope, and they all incorporate the 38 mm circular dovetail for attaching a photo tube.
+Three trinocular heads were made for the BH-2 microscope, and they all incorporate the 38 mm circular dovetail for attaching a camera adapter.
 The common trinocular head is the BH2-TR30.
 The other heads are the superwide BH2-SWTR30 and the tilting BH2-TTR, which are uncommon and very expensive.

 Olympus BH2-TR30 trinocular head